asterginete/fastapi-crud/README.md

 ## Contributing

 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.

----

-You can customize the README further based on the specific details of your project, such as the repository URL, directory structure, and other configurations.